AntonioKill98/CultivationControlProgram/README.md

 An application listens to these MQTT topics and inserts the collected data into specific SQS queues, formatting each entry as **`Device ID, Temperature, Humidity, Measure Date`**.

 Here, the first Lambda function, **`avgTempHum`**, is triggered every 5 minutes.
 It calculates the average temperature and humidity for each cultivation based on the values in the queue, then stores the results in a DynamoDB database.
-We can view the contents of the database table using the Python program `showDatabase.py`.
-However, no other graphical interfaces are currently implemented.
+We can view the contents of the database table using the Python program `showDatabase.py` but i also developed a small GUI in Java to demonstrate the integration of the AWS SDK with Java, as the main project is entirely in Python.
+The GUI is available in this additional project and functions as a dynamic database viewer.
+It is fully configurable, so it can be used to load other tables as well if desired.
+Link to the GUI project: [Cultivation Control Program - GUI](https://github.com/AntonioKill98/cultivationControlProgram_GUI)

 ![Architecture of the Project](./images/Database.png)